codervinod/docker.swagger-flask-bootstrap/README.md

 ### Build and run
 * docker build -t webapp .
-* docker run -d webapp
+* docker run -d -p 80:80 webapp

 ### How to insert your application

-In /app currently a flask project is created with startproject.
-Yowill probably want to replace the content of /app with the root of your flask project.
+Update api.yaml
+* make all
+Update files under /app project

 uWSGI chdirs to /app so in uwsgi.ini you will need to make sure the python path to the wsgi.py file is relative to that.

+Change nginx-app.conf for FQDN